MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 When you use terms that have specific meanings within your products, you should also manage the translation of these terms carefully.
 You use terminology lists (also called term bases or glossaries) to manage these terms.
 Some of them you might want translated in a specific way, while some you don't want translated at all.
 For example, product names are often not translated, while names of features might be translated.

 Your terminology lists should be developed by both internal teams such as marketing, software, documentation, and linguists, as well as external (LSP) teams.
 Like TMs, they need to be kept up to date when terms evolve or become obsolete.
 Terminology lists can be linked to TMs, giving all translators access to the same resources and reference material.
 Like TMs, terminology lists have a standard XML interchange format, called TermBase eXchange (TBX).
-For more information, see [Manage terminology](managing-terminology.md).
+For more information, refer to [Manage terminology](managing-terminology.md).

 ## Linguistic validation